jdorn/js-form-validator/README.md

 removeError
 ----------------
-This is a callback function that is called when a field passes validation.
+This is a callback function that should remove a field's errors.
 It takes the field as an argument.

+This should fail gracefully if the field doesn't currently have an error.

 ```javascript
 options.removeError = function(field) {